Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Proctological problems occur in every third woman before or after childbirth

-Studies conducted by leading proctology centers in Russia have shown that the use of phlebotropic drugs in combination with ointments, gels, creams is the safest and most effective way to treat hemorrhoids after childbirth and during pregnancy.
+Studies conducted by leading proctology centers in Russia have shown that the use of phlebotropic drugs in combination with ointments, gels, and creams is the safest and most effective way to treat hemorrhoids after childbirth and during pregnancy.

 Features of the pathology

-The reasons Constipation, fetal growth, difficult labor, sedentary behavior during pregnancy.
+Reasons Constipation, fetal growth, difficult labor, sedentary behavior during pregnancy.

 Development In the 1st trimester of pregnancy, the disease is diagnosed in 33%,

-in the 2nd trimester - in 35%,
+in the 2nd trimester - 35%,

 in the 3rd trimester – in 42%,